afane/afane/README.md

 PS: If I'm not active here, you can find my more recent projects on my Kaggle profile

-### What I've Been Up To
+### 📈 What I've Been Up To
+## 🌟 Finihsed Paper Submitted for review
+- Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City
+- Selecting Resampling Techniques and Classifiers for Imbalanced Datasets: A New Perspectiv
+## 💻 Ongoing Projects

 ### 🏫 Education (BS Engineering, MS Engineering, MS Data Science):

 📚 Bachelor's in Electrical Engineering from ESNAM School of Engineering, where the seeds of innovation were sown.
-🌟 Transitioned to the windy city, earning a Master's in Energy Engineering from the University of Illinois Chicago with a perfect score.
+🔬 Transitioned to the windy city, earning a Master's in Energy Engineering from the University of Illinois Chicago with a perfect score.
-📈 Currently mastering the art of Data Science at Fordham University, New York, with a focus that spans Data Mining, Machine Learning, NLP, and more, maintaining a stellar 4.0 GPA throughout.
+🏛️ Currently mastering the art of Data Science at Fordham University, New York, with a focus that spans Data Mining, Machine Learning, NLP, and more, maintaining a stellar 4.0 GPA throughout.
 📍 Current Location: New York, NY, USA - Elevating my expertise and embracing the challenges of Data Science.

 #### Professional Milestones: